Stephen-Caldwell/Milestone-project-2/README.md

 ## Testing
 The results below are from manual testing.
 1. Autocomplete search bar
-    a.
-As you type cities relating to letters will apppear in a dropdown menu for you to select.
+    1. As you type cities relating to letters will apppear in a dropdown menu for you to select.
 2. Results table & markers
-    a.
-When you select a city the map will zoom in on that city and lettered markers will appear on the map.
+    1. When you select a city the map will zoom in on that city and lettered markers will appear on the map.
-    b.
-Beside the map the a corressponding list will appear listing the results with the lettered markers beside them.
+    2. Beside the map the a corressponding list will appear listing the results with the lettered markers beside them.
-    c.
-When you select a result from the table or the marker on the map an info window will come up.
+    3. When you select a result from the table or the marker on the map an info window will come up.
 3. Moovit map
-    a.
-Clicking the country name at the top brings up a modal to search for and select a different country on Moovit's system.
+    1. Clicking the country name at the top brings up a modal to search for and select a different country on Moovit's system.
-    b.
-Searching for directions returns different routes, times, and modes of transport.
+    2. Searching for directions returns different routes, times, and modes of transport.
-    c.
-The route will also appear on a map
+    3. The route will also appear on a map
-    d.
-Map also includes links to download the app to your phone and send the route to your phone.
+    4. Map also includes links to download the app to your phone and send the route to your phone.